 Florida is known as the Sunshine State.
 QuoteWizard has compiled useful insurance information from industry and government sources to help Floridians shine some light on their car insurance policies.

 This page will show you which types of coverage are legally required in Florida, inform you about important insurance laws, and provide both information about the cost of driving, and some insights about insurance risk in Florida, all to help protect you and your family.

-Prices will vary depending on your driving history, limits, coverage, and total number of claims filed in your zip code.
+Prices will vary depending on your driving history and the points on your driver's license, limits, age, gender, coverage (liability or comprehensive, and total number of claims filed in your zip code.

 |Total Cost Per Year||$1,143.83|